 Acetaminophen

-Acetaminophen is an analgesic pain and fever reducer most commonly known as Tylenol and available without a prescription.
-Acetaminophen provides pain relief for the most frequently experienced mild to moderate pain issues such as headaches and body aches.
-It can be dangerous if taken in high doses, more than 2000 mg per day, affecting liver and renal functions.
+Acetaminophen is an analgesic and fever reducer most commonly known as Tylenol and available without a prescription.
+Acetaminophen provides pain relief for the most frequently experienced mild to moderate pain issues, such as headaches and body aches.
+Although extremely beneficial, it can be dangerous if taken in high doses.
+The Mayo Clinic’s recommended maximum dose per day is 3,000 mg per 24 hours because anything higher can lead to impaired liver and renal function.

 Acetaminophen toxicity has been linked to numerous liver diseases and failures requiring nearly as many liver transplants in the United States as alcohol.